jonmartin721/living-story-world/README.md

 # Living Storyworld

-> A storybook created from your imagination, with infinite possibilities.
-Make decisions and steer the story, or sit back and enjoy a relaxing tale.
+A storybook created from your imagination, with infinite possibilities.
+Make decisions and steer the story, or sit back and enjoy a relaxing tale!
 Create evolving fictional worlds where each chapter builds on the last.
 Living Storyworld combines multiple LLM providers with AI image generation to produce coherent, ongoing narratives with custom scene illustrations.

+This fun little project was inspired by text adventures, with a modern twist of simplified decision-making and creativity.
+I wanted to make something that could be both less and more than traditional text adventures, without the (powerful) burden that a service like NovelAI puts on you to be creative.

 ---